Ileriayo/Dockerised-Usermanager/README.md

 * First make a note of the ip that docker is configured to use.
 You can also use the command `docker-machine ip` to check for the ip.
 * Clone the repository by entering the following command in the terminal.
 `git clone https://github.com/Ileriayo/Dockerised-Usermanager.git`
-* Navigate to the project folder using `cd Dockerised-Usermanager` in the terminal
+* Navigate to the project folder using `cd Dockerised-Usermanager` in the terminal.
-* Run the script in the directory with the command `start Script.sh`
+* Run the script in the directory with the command `start Script.sh` .
-* From your browser, navigate to http://<docker-machine ip>:3000/users
+* From your browser, navigate to `http://<docker-machine ip>:3000/users` .

 ### API Documentation
 The API only has one endpoint which is the `/users` endpoint for saving users to the database.
 The endpoint works with the HTTP verbs: `POST`, `GET`, `PUT`, `DELETE`.